You often here that you shouldn’t get too close to people at work, whether that is with your co-workers or perhaps your customers.

 But in order to have a meaningful discussion with someone, you need to have the skills to move the conversation forward.

-Many people call these “soft” skills, because they aren’t the so called “hard” skills of engineering or architecture, or mechanics, etc.
+Many people call these “soft” skills, because they aren’t the so called “hard” skills of engineering or architecture, or programming, etc.

 But these are really life skills.